grommet/jsx-to-string/README.md

 * functionNameOnly (boolean)

   Optional.
 Defaults to false.
 Whether prop function values should contain only the name.
-  This flag will only be used if `useFunctionCode` is true.
+  This flag will only be used if `useFunctionCode` is set to true.

   For example: